 Additionally, cost increases over the past year have also pushed baseline budgets upwards: the price of fuel has gone up, as has general liability insurance, said Sweeten contractor Eric.
 “Building materials are also up from last year because of supply and demand; everyone is renovating!
 And when homeowners are renovating, the cost for electricians and plumbers and other subs increase, because they can pick and choose between the most profitable jobs.
 They will charge more now for smaller jobs like a single kitchen or bath.”

-- Budget kitchen: Most Sweeten kitchen remodels in the budget range average $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Budget kitchen: Most budget-friendly Sweeten kitchen remodels average $25,000 for under 100 square feet with basic finishes from retailers such as Home Depot.

 - Mid-grade kitchen: Most Sweeten mid-grade can fall between $40,000—$75,000.
 In Sweeten contractor John’s experience, he cites a mid-grade kitchen could average in the $75,000 range.
 Ariel Okin, an interior designer who works in the Hamptons, tells us: “Kitchen gut renovations can range from $40,000—$150,000 depending on the level of work the client wants, and the same goes for baths.
 Square footage, scope of work, and estimated amount of time it will take to complete the job are all major considerations that go into pricing out the project.”

 - High-end kitchen: At Sweeten, we’ve seen projects cost start at $75,000 for high-end finishes.
-According to Remodeling’s Cost vs. Value 2020 Report, a major high-end kitchen remodel averages $166,408 in New York or $832 per square foot.
+According to Remodeling’s Cost vs. Value 2023 Report, a major high-end kitchen remodel averages $178,347 in New York.

 This is based on a 200-square-foot kitchen with top-of-the-line custom cabinets, stone countertops, imported tile backsplash, built-in refrigerator, microwave, commercial-grade cooktop, and vent hood, as well as all new lighting and wood floors.